-You’ll find that a lot of Malaysian Chinese dishes that are not spicy, are still favored by the Malay who love other spicy foods.
+You’ll find that a lot of Malaysian Chinese dishes that are not spicy are still favored by the Malays who love other spicy foods.
 Dishes like Peking duck or Hainanese chicken rice where the rice is flavored with tropical pandan leaves are more aromatic and savory.
-But it’s still served with chilli sauce for dipping.
+But it’s still served with chili sauce for dipping.
 If you dare.

 Smaller Ethnic Groups and Their Cuisine

-Many people tend to confuse Indians with the Sikhs and Punjabi.
+Many people tend to confuse Indians with Sikhs and Punjabi.
 It’s not difficult to do since they are similar races and religions.
 The rule of thumb is if you see a man wearing a turban, he is most likely a Sikh.
-The Sikh cuisine also offers a couple of non spicy dishes to add to your list of foods to try in Malaysia.
+The Sikh cuisine also offers a couple of non-spicy dishes to add to your list of foods to try in Malaysia.

 Shiks, like the Hindu and Chinese Malaysian Buddhists, follow a vegetarian diet.
 Their menu consists of dishes like Roti (bread made from wholemeal or brown wheat flour), sabzi (cooked vegetable) and dahl (lentil bean soup).

 Paneer, a specially prepared cheese sliced in cubes, is similar to tofu when cooked and is more tender and tasty than veal or chicken.
 It’s a common addition to the vegetarian diet and on its own not spicy.